ducanh0405/datastorm/docs/OPERATIONS.md

-# 🚀 Operations & Deployment Guide - E-Grocery Forecaster
+# 🚀 Operations & Deployment Guide - SmartGrocy

-This guide covers operational aspects of deploying and maintaining the E-Grocery Forecaster system in production environments.
+This guide covers operational aspects of deploying and maintaining the SmartGrocy system in production environments.

 ## 📋 Table of Contents
 - [System Requirements](#system-requirements)